 Qualitative and quantitative approaches to media content and audiences, with special emphasis on violence and stereotyping.

+Prerequisite: MS 223 or permission of instructor.
 Advanced news reporting.
 Research, interviewing, analysis, writing and editing advanced journalism stories.
-Offered every semester.
 Limited enrollment.
-Prerequisite: MS 223 or permission of instructor.

 The diversity of the African continent as seen through the eyes of its filmmakers.
 Weekly viewings and discussions will be informed by critical literature on African film and its place in the West and the developing world.
 Cross Listed with: FREN-250.